IDinsight/danswer/CONTRIBUTING.md

 ```

 Additionally, we use `mypy` for static type checking.
-Danswer is fully type-annotated, and we would like to keep it that way!
+HubGPTis fully type-annotated, and we would like to keep it that way!
 To run the mypy checks manually, run `python -m mypy .` from the `danswer/backend` directory.